The Art of Being Ordinary

 The notions of better or worse, superior or inferior, or extraordinary and ordinary aren’t real.
 Only in the illusion are some talents valued more than others, are experts with knowledge considered greater than non-experts with wisdom, and are those with pedigrees naturally extraordinary.

-After I made the tough decision to no longer use my ability to play an OSCAR-worthy guru, wizard, or magician, I felt a great loss.
+After I made the tough decision to no longer use my ability to play an extraordinary role in the illusion, I felt a great loss.
 I missed the accolades and the money.
 I missed having people listen to me and trust me.
+Now that I’d dropped the facade, spoke the truth, and wanted only win-win experiences, people found me odd, wrong, and even bad at times.
+But I wasn’t those things because my mind was in win win all the time.

 The illusion also made me outer directed.
 The art of being ordinary demanded inner direction.
 I had to let go of all the rewards of the illusion, including my false power and value.
 That’s why Jesus said the rich won’t get to heaven.
 Heaven is freedom, our True Self; but when we’re winning in the illusion, it’s hard to leave.

 As Rob suggests, if I must manipulate, I should do it for the other’s benefit.
 I do use what looks like Scorpio power to convince people to let go, to be themselves, and to choose love over judgment or hate.
 I use it to push the seeming extraordinary off their pedestals and to provide some wings for the seeming ordinary until they can fly on their own.
-I could still dip into the illusion and produce some raw magic, mojo, or charisma at will; but why would I when being ordinary means being my True nature, and being my True Self means being free.
+I could still dip into the illusion and produce some raw magic, mojo, or charisma at will; but why would I when being ordinary means being my True Self, which means being free.

 Cathy